Childhood development of fine motor skills

 Fine motor skills are the coordination of small muscle movements which occur e.g., in the fingers, usually in coordination with the eyes.
 In application to motor skills of hands (and fingers) the term dexterity is commonly used.

 The abilities which involve the use of hands develop over time, starting with primitive gestures such as grabbing at objects to more precise activities that involve precise eye–hand coordination.
 Fine motor skills are skills that involve a refined use of the small muscles controlling the hand, fingers, and thumb.
 The development of these skills allows one to be able to complete tasks such as writing, drawing, and buttoning.

 According to the results of a study conducted in the USA assessing the difference in foundational motor skills between males and females between the age of five and six years old, there was no significant difference between gender.
 However, the results displayed a difference in the ability to catch and aim between the six-year-old males and females.
 The study's results proposed that these gender differences are not concrete when adding age as an observing factor.

 Young children's lives consistent with visual and performing arts that hold as much importance as language and play (Child Development Division, & California Department of Education.
 2011, p.
 40).
-"The arts build skills such as problem solving and critical thinking; they bring parallel opportunities for the development of language/communication, mathematics, and the development of social and interpersonal skills.
+"The arts build skills such as problem-solving and critical thinking; they bring parallel opportunities for the development of language/communication, mathematics, and the development of social and interpersonal skills.
 The following activities are often referred to as children's play: scribbling with a crayon, pretending to be a pirate or a bird, humming bits of a tune, banging on a drum, or swaying to music".

 Self-care skills

 As children refine their motor skills, they are able to help themselves by completing daily activities independently.
 For example, children between the ages of 2 and 3 are able to put on and take off simplistic articles of clothing.
 They are able to manipulate clothing with zippers, use spoons, string together beads with large holes, and open doors with doorknobs.
 When children are between the ages of 3 and 4, they are able to manipulate clothing with larger buttons, use scissors to cut paper, and are able to copy simple lined shapes using a pencil.
 At 4 to 5 years of age, children are able to dress and undress themselves without assistance.
 They are also able to manipulate a fork, and have gained the dexterity to cut around shapes with a pair of scissors.
-And by age 6, a child is able to cut softer foods with a knife and is able to tie their own shoes.
+By age 6, a child is able to cut softer foods with a knife and is able to tie their own shoes.
 Because all children develop at their own rate, these ages are not exact to when every child will develop these skills.